 Appendix B details several quantitative measures that have been designed to compare the relative homogeneity of alternative Massachusetts automobile territory configurations.
 Each of the measures captures a slightly different dimension of homogeneity or heterogeneity, and no attempt has been made to calibrate the measures so that one measure can be compared to another; nor is there an absolute scale against which a territory configuration can be judged "homogeneous" or "not homogeneous."
 Rather, the appropriate comparison is among the results of a single homogeneity measure applied to various territory configurations.
-The territory configuration with a homogeneous by the standards of a particular measure.
+The territory configuration with a homogeneity value closer to zero is considered relatively more homogeneous by the standards of a particular measure.